The Interview Becomes a Model Interface

 Bias-Audit Theater

 The weakness is visible in enforcement.
-The 2025 New York State Comptroller audit found an ineffective complaint-routing process, little recent outreach, limited technical consultation, and a gap between DCWP's own review of 32 companies and the Comptroller's identification of at least 17 potential non-compliance instances.
-The point is not that audit law is useless.
-It is that audit law needs enforcement capacity, technical competence, and routes by which applicants can actually surface problems.
+The 2025 New York State Comptroller audit found an ineffective complaint-routing process, no recent public outreach, limited use of technical support, and a gap between DCWP's review of 32 companies and the Comptroller's identification of at least 17 potential instances of non-compliance.
+Audit law needs enforcement capacity and a usable complaint route, especially when a person cannot report a tool they were never told existed.

 The Interface Discipline

-The most under-discussed part of AI hiring is behavioral.
-Once applicants know or suspect that a machine is screening them, they adapt to the imagined machine.
+The most under-discussed part of model-mediated hiring is behavioral.
+Applicants who know or suspect that a parser, ranker, or generated score stands between them and a recruiter may adapt to an imagined machine.

 The Candidate Record

-A usable candidate record should separate the job posting and role criteria from the tools used to process the application; the applicant's own words from parsed fields; assessment inputs from model scores; generated summaries from human notes; accommodation requests from performance judgments; and the vendor recommendation from the employer's final decision.
-It should identify system names, vendors, versions or change dates, data categories, score or recommendation outputs, human reviewers, overrides, notices, retention periods, deletion rules, and any training or product-improvement reuse of applicant data.
+A usable record should separate the role criteria from the tools used; the applicant's own words from parsed or inferred fields; assessment inputs from model outputs; generated summaries from human notes; the vendor recommendation from the employer's action; and protected demographic audit data, accommodation information, and medical information from routine recruiter access.
+It should identify the system and vendor, model or rules version, prompt or configuration where material, data sources, score or recommendation, threshold, state transition, reviewer, override, notice, correction request, and final disposition.

 A Better Standard